SoftwareHeritage/swh-perfecthash/README.rst

 Shard File Format for the Software Heritage Object Storage
 ==========================================================

-This module implement the support and tooling to manipulate SWH Shard files based on a perfect hash table, typically used by the software heritage object storage.
+This module implements the support and tooling to manipulate SWH Shard files based on a perfect hash table, typically used by the software heritage object storage.

-It is both a Python extension that can be used as a library to manuipulate SWH shard files, and a set of command line tools.
+It is both a Python extension that can be used as a library to manipulate SWH shard files, and a set of command line tools.

 Quick Start
 -----------

-This packages uses pybind11 to build the wrapper around the cmph minimal perfect hashmap library.
+This package uses pybind11 to build the wrapper around the cmph minimal perfect hashmap library.
 To build the binary extension, in addition to the python development tools, you will need cmph, gtest and valgrind.
-On de Debian system, you can install these using:
+On a Debian system, you can install these using:

 .. code-block:: shell